zaaarf/lillero-processor/README.md

 Obviously, it's up to you to use the correct opcode.
 The processor can't read your mind (yet).

 ### Private Inner Classes
 You may find yourself needing to interact with a private inner class - which you can't reference explicitly by `Name.class`.
 The processor has your back, once again.
-Every annotation which tries to match a class (i.e. `@Patch` and `@Find`) also provides a `className` parameter. `className` will behave differently depending on whether the `value` (the Class object you are passing it) is set.
-If it is not set, `className` will act as the fully-qualified name of your target (i.e. your.package.SampleClass$Inner).
-Otherwise, it will act as the "unaccassible part" of the name, to be appended with a `$` on front to what is extracted from the Class object.
+Every annotation which tries to match a class (i.e. `@Patch` and `@Find`) also provides a `innerName` parameter.
+This allows you to specify the "unaccessible part" of the name, to be appended with a `$` in front of what is extracted from the Class object.
+In the unfortunate case of multiple nesting with private classes, just place any extra `$` yourself (i.e. `SampleClass$PrivateInnerFirst$InnerSecond` should be reached with a `@Patch(value = SampleClass.class, innerName = "PrivateInnerFirst$InnerSecond"`).

 #### Anonymous classes
 Anonymous classes are trickier, because [they are apparently unavailable](https://stackoverflow.com/questions/75849759/how-to-find-an-anonymous-class-in-the-annotation-processing-environment) in the normal annotation processing environment.
 That means that, unlike with other classes, the processor cannot make sure that they exist, and it cannot easily extract information about their fields and methods.

 Anonymous classes are numbered by the compiler in the order it meets them, starting from 1.
-The following rules apply to patching an anonymous class with the processor, as of version 0.5.0:
+The following rules apply to patching an anonymous class with the processor, as of version 0.6.0:
-* Use the compiler-assigned number as `className` parameter, next to the parent class.
+* Use the compiler-assigned number as `innerName` parameter, next to the parent class.
 * Write any method stub normally.
 * Finders for anonymous class fields may be made, but their type has to be specified explicitly, unlike all others, by using the `type()` and `typeInner()` parameters.
 	- Local variables of the containing method may sometimes be accessible by an anonymous class.
 Make sure to use the `name` parameter of the finder appending the `val$` prefix, such as `val$actualName`.